KnowageLabs/Knowage-Server/ROADMAP.md

 ## Short term

-The following list of features is planned to be addressed in the short term, by Q1 2020 (release 7.2):
+The following list of features is planned to be addressed in the short term, by Q4 2025 (release 9.0):

-* new dataset type Python / R
+* new Dashboard than include:

-* AWS Redshift compatibility

-* cockpit enhancements:

-	- capability to use a Solr dataset within all widgets

-	- custom variables for dynamic behaviours and calculated fields

-	- calculated fields on map and chart widgets

-	- new chart type Bubble
+  	- new widget Map

-	- new custom chart, where developer can exploit JS libraries

-	- new Python / R widget
+  	- new widget Pivot
+  	- new charts
+  	- Themes management
+  	- help
+  	- responsive
+  	- Cache on browser

+* Wizard to create a new dossier

 ## Medium term

-The following list of features is planned to be addressed in the medium term, by Q2 2020 (release 7.3):
+The following list of features is planned to be addressed in the medium term, by Q1 2026 (release 9.1):

-* from data exploration tool (QbE) to cockpit designer in a seamless way
+* New Dashboard capabilities
+  - new slider selecotr
+  - multi value selecto
+  - change series on chart

 * NGSI-LD compatibility

-* cockpit enhancements:

-	- map widgets: getting more than one layer from catalogue

-	- gallery for chart, HTML and Python widgets for an easy reuse

-	- calculated fields on Solr dataset

-	- styles management for an easy reuse

-## Long term

-In the following, Knowage will grow on other topics, such as:

-* revision of functions catalogue

-* Google Big Table compatibility

-* Azure Synapse compatibility

-* Elasticsearch dataset